hbPenci/oval-spider/content/pages/define.md

         image_alt: Feature 3 placeholder image
         media_position: right
         media_width: fifty
-      - title: lorem-ipsum
-        subtitle: What is a Maturity Map
+      - subtitle: What is a Maturity Map
         content: "\\[MISSING TEXT] ? and allows us to visualise the changes that have to take place to better deliver the enables a shared way of understanding and discussing a complex area.\_ It moves conversations on from “It’s just not working” to “Our maturity in this particular practise is preventing us from meeting that need”.\_ \n"
         actions: []
         image_alt: lorem-ipsum